JunningHuang/blog/content/Math/Schur Complement.md

 $$
 The above formula is called matrix inversion lemma, it has a lot of application in calculating the conditional and marginal distribution of the Gaussian distribution.

 Another application of the Schur complement lemma is in matrix inequality, it's an useful tool to construct a linear matrix inequality for conic programming.
-The properties is consider the case when $M$ is a symmetric and real matrix, given by
+Consider the case when $M$ is a symmetric and real matrix, given by
 $$
 \begin{aligned}
 M=\begin{bmatrix}A &B \\B^T & C\end{bmatrix}